This page covers computers from US based Integrated Computer Systems Inc. (ICS) and my experiences of using them.

 As the heart of the system, the MTS is made up of the PCB containing the 8080 8-bit CPU, 2KB RAM (upgradable to 4KB), 1KB Monitor ROM (with support for three additional ROMs), control logic, 25 key keyboard (16 white 'hex' keys and 9 coloured function keys), alphanumeric display along with the protective transparent cover.
 For expansion, and forming part of the Portable Microprocessor Training Lab, the ITS interfaces with the MTS via a keyed ribbon cable, the ITS provides I/O ports, ADC, timers, and a vectored priority interrupt control system.
 For further expansion the Integrated Experiment Assembly PCB plugs into the ITS PCB and is furnished with a loudspeaker, thermistor, motor (a battery holder for 3 AAs powers the motor), opto sensor, switches and pots (variable resistors).
 Lastly, the power supply delivers -5V, -12V, +5V, and +12V to the MTS PCB and the additional boards.

-As mentioned, the MTS uses an 8080, in particular an AMD version based on the Intel 8080 8-bit microprocessor originally released in 1974, a processor which helped sparked the computer revolution.
+As mentioned, the MTS uses an 8080 8-bit microprocessor originally released in 1974 by Intel, a processor which helped sparked the computer revolution.
+The actual version used in the MTS may be from any manufacturer, for example my computer uses a P8080A which is from AMD as it has an AMD copyright date (1977) on the chip along with the AMD logo.
 AMD initially made unauthorised clones of the Intel 8080 for sale in 1975 using the part number 9080A, but from 1976 AMD became an official second source for Intel.
-The 8080 in the MTS runs at 2.048MHz, which is achieved through an 18.432MHz crystal fed to an 8224 clock generator/driver chip, dividing the crystal frequency by 9.
+The actual date on the 8080 in my lab appears to be '84 as it has written on the chip 8426DMA, other chips on the MTS PCB are from the same year.

-In addition to the main 'Monitor' ROM, which lets you enter and run programs, the MTS also supports three additional ROMs, which for the courses that accompanied the kit contained demo programs that made use of the features supplied by the ITS and Experiment Board.
+In addition to the main 'Monitor' ROM, which lets you enter and run programs, the MTS also supports three additional ROMs, which for the courses that accompanied the computer contained demo programs that made use of the features supplied by the ITS and Experiment Board.
 The available ROMs were Thermistor Program (THCL) ROM, Tune and Message Program (TUNE) ROM, and Motor Speed Program (MTRSPD) ROM.
 Of course there is no reason why you can't program and install your own ROM instead of one of the demo ROMs and make use of the code routines in the Monitor ROM.

 The main form of feedback to the user provided by the MTS are the eight 7-segment red LED displays which of course can display hexadecimal, however, ICS made an odd choice to avoid ambiguity issues.
 Firstly, there is the problem that 'B' could be mistaken for '8' so ICS decided to represent 'B' by lighting segments a, c, d, e, and g but what they could have done was use a lowercase 'b' (segments c, d, e, and g) and for '6' do the same but with segment a also lit.
 ICS did sensibly decide to show 'D' as a lowercase 'd', however.
 In addition to showing hex characters, 'R' can also be displayed which is shown essentially as a lowercase 'r' - segments e and g lit.